Become a Program Evaluator

 New team chair training provides successful Program Evaluators with the skills to take on the leadership duties of a team chair/commissioner.
 This training must be completed in May of each year.

 Facilitators and mentors assist in the training and evaluation of program evaluator candidates and are nominated for this role and participate in training by invitation only.
 One-day facilitator training familiarizes trainees with the materials used in PEV candidate (PEVC) training and the facilitator’s role in the PEVC training process.
 Mentor training consists of a webinar and proficiency assessment which covers the roles and responsibilities of ABET Training Mentors and brings mentors up-to-date on recent changes to the training material and procedures.
 Both training programs are by invitation only.

 Accreditation Resources & Events

 Professional development is critical to maintaining the highest quality volunteer force.
 We offer professional development opportunities to support each phase of your service as a Program Evaluator (PEV) or Team Chair/Commissioner.
 Our professional development resources fall into the areas of accreditation, assessment, and innovation in technical education.
-Fees are waived for PEV participation in the ABET Symposium and workshops.
-These may be limited and are provided on a first come first served basis.
+Additionally, Program Evaluators receive discounted registration for the annual ABET Symposium.
+These may be limited and are provided on a first come, first served basis.